 CON: Installing A Solar System Can Take A While

 Anything requiring a relationship with a utility requires paperwork.
 After a solar system is installed, permits have to be submitted and city inspections have to occur to make sure everything is up to code before your system can be switched on.
 This timeline is outside of the solar company’s control.
 This may sound like a major inconvenience, but the best part is that you don’t have to do much.
-Most solar companies do all of the heavy lifting for you and will take care of most of the paperwork.
+Most solar power companies do all of the heavy lifting for you and will take care of most of the paperwork.
 Just know that some cities may work faster than others, so don’t be surprised if you’re on the waitlist for several weeks or, in some cases, months.
-Solar can take time, but it is well worth the benefits you’ll receive once your system is turned on.
+Solar power can take time, but it is well worth the benefits you’ll receive once your system is installed and turned on.
 Plus, all of the extra work behind the scenes is only to make sure you have a safe and functional energy system on your home.

 PRO: More Energy Independence and Choice

 By having a solar system, you get to choose where your energy comes from.
 It’s like having your very own power plant on your roof.
 Only yours doesn’t run on fossil fuels.
 Thanks to solar, you don’t have to feel like you’re solely at the mercy of your utility company.
 If you want to pay less money for your power and get away from increasingly expensive utility rates, you can!
 Like we said, solar is now more affordable than ever, which means you have more options to choose from when it comes to your home energy needs.

 This is even more true for homeowners who add home storage and electric vehicles into the mix.
 Some home batteries allow you to store energy gathered from your solar panels during the day that can be drawn on throughout the night, giving you even more energy independence.
 Home batteries can also provide power during emergencies.

 CON: Long-term Proposition